cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

 the query execution examines each row of the table **simple_books** in turn to evaluate the expression ``author = 'J.R.R.
 Tolkien'``.
 This expression compares the value of the **author** column to the literal value ``'J.R.R.
 Tolkien'`` using the **=** operator.
 If the two are the same, the overall expression evaluates to ``True``, and the row is included in the output; otherwise, the row is excluded.

-.. index:: literal; numeric, literal; character string, literal; Boolean
+.. index:: literal; number, literal; character string, literal; Boolean

 Literals
 ::::::::